kdillo893/AdventOfCode/2024/README.md

 The first problem is "solve it simply", then to "solve it piecewise with concurrency", and develop a mechanism for fetching next things to process per thread.

+## FUTURE REFERENCE
+Anything I curl from the site for input is gzip compressed, so I have to pipe the results to unzip it.